Mishne-Lab/cidan/README.md

 pip install CIDAN
 python -m CIDAN
 ```
-If you encounter an error in the installation of hnswlib, please install Microsoft C++ build tools: https://visualstudio.microsoft.com/visual-cpp-build-tools/

-If you encounter another issue in the installation or running of the package, please post the issue to the github repo and we will get back to you.
+If you encounter another issue in the installation or running of the package, first try rerunning 'pip install CIDAN'.
+If this doesn't fix the problem, please post the issue to the github repo and we will get back to you.

 # Examples
 We suggest using the data from NeuroFinder for example datasets.
 Link: http://neurofinder.codeneuro.org